Key Takeaways:

 Step 5: Verify & Finalize Reconciliation

 The AR reconciliation process may seem easy to follow—just match the records and adjust errors.
-But in reality, finance teams often run into major roadblocks that keep on slowing down their reconciliation process.
+But in reality, finance teams often encounter major roadblocks that slow down their reconciliation process.

 The Hidden Costs of Traditional AR Reconciliation